-The supervisors should be selected primarily on the basis of appropriate subject expertise and will normally have the necessary skills and experience to monitor, support and direct research students' work.
+The supervisors should be selected primarily based on appropriate subject expertise and will normally have the necessary skills and experience to monitor, support and direct research students' work.
 They will normally:

-- be members of academic staff; - hold a PhD, DVetMed or ProfD; - have a respectable personal research record demonstrated through publications and funding; - have a good record of supervising students to completion; - act as primary supervisor for no more than 6 PhD students at any one time.
+- Be members of academic staff. - Hold a PhD, DVetMed or ProfD. - Have a respectable personal research record demonstrated through publications and funding. - Have a good record of supervising students to completion. - Act as primary supervisor for no more than 6 PhD students at any one time.